dropps-io/lookso/LIPs/lip-social_media_feed.md

       },
       ...
     ],
-    "asset": { // Each post can have up to 1 media file attached.
+    "asset": { // Each post can have up to 1 media file attached "hashFunction": "keccak256(bytes)",
-      "hashFunction": "keccak256(bytes)",
       "hash": "string",
       "url": "string",
       "fileType": "string"
     },
-    "parentHash": "string" // or null.
-A post with a parent is a comment.
-    "childHash": "string" // or null.
-A post with a child is a repost.
+    "parentHash": "string", // or null.
+A post with a parent is a comment "childHash": "string", // or null.
+A post with a child is a repost "nonce":"string",
   },
   "LSPXXProfilePostHash": {// Hash of the LSPXXProfilePost object
     "hashFunction": 'keccak256(bytes)',